stanislawbartkowski/mywiki/README.md

 # mywiki

-This is my new wiki containing information and recipes useful for me currently.<br>
+This is my new wiki containing informations and recipes useful for me currently.<br>
 Previous incarnations.<br>

 https://github.com/stanislawbartkowski/wikis</br>